alexa-pi/AlexaPiDEPRECATED/README.md

 ### Issues/Bugs etc.

-If your alexa isn't running on startup you can check /var/log/alexa.log for errrors.
+If your alexa isn't running on startup you can check /var/log/alexa.log for errors.

-If the error is complaining about alsaaudio you may need to check the name of your soundcard input device, use `arecord -L`
+If the error is complaining about alsaaudio you may need to check the name of your sound card input device, use `arecord -L`
 The device name can be set in the settings at the top of main.py

 You may need to adjust the volume and/or input gain for the microphone, you can do this with `alsamixer`

 ### Advanced Install